Nuitka/Nuitka/README.txt

 ------------

-    Compatibility Fix: Removed test_mangling, because of heavy use of the func_code attribute co_varnames which we don't support yet.
+    Compatibility Fix: Removed test_mangling, because of heavy use of the func_code attribute "co_varnames" which we don't support yet.

     Compatibility Fix: Removed assertion in test_for_distinct_code_objects which checks func_code which we don't support yet.